 Anandpur Sahib: A Power-Packed ‘Hola Mohalla’

 The Sikh way of celebrating this festival is obvious from the Hola Mohalla festivities in Anandpur Sahib.
 Initiated by Guru Gobind Singh.
+It is traditionally celebrated for three days.
 The festivities include marvelous exhibitions of skilled martial arts, along with throwing colors on one another, dancing to the beats of Dhol, and traditional kirtans.
+Most importantly men are seen playing with Chakari, a ring with metal strokes depicting sikh talent of weapon.
+This fair turns to be perfect occasion for showing sikh valor with talent when fun and colors are in the air.
 The bravado celebrations are pumped with much testosterone unlike most other unique celebrations of Holi.

 Udaipur & Jaipur: Celebrating Holi with a Royal Touch

 Nothing spells regality and vibrancy like these Rajasthani states of Jaipur and Udaipur.
 The celebrations are initiated by the heir of Mewar, who ignites the holy fire in the most extravagant manner, following which the common people begin playing with colors at the break of dawn.
 Flamboyantly decorated horses, camels, and elephants take to the street along with the dancing folk who lose themselves in the sweet melodies of a celebratory flow.
 The royalty seen here even in the festival of holi is unlike any place in the world.